lustoerk/playground/README.md

 - setup google OS login for centralized access management via roles and iam permsissions

 # Known Issues and Technical Debt
 - Disabled host-key-checking with ansible, so new hosts don't create a fingerprint missmatch error.
-It should rather be updated when new hosts are created instead of ignored.
+It should rather be updated when new hosts are created instead of ignored

 # Journal
 ## May 13